carlthenimrod/blurbGallery/README.md

 		loading: 'img/bg-loading.gif'
 	});

-**pages**: Accepts a object, contains options for the pagination system, show controls if pages are used altogether, per controls how many items per page.
+**Page Options**: Accepts a number, contains options for the pagination system, pageShow controls if pages are used altogether, use a boolean.

 	$('#element').blurbGallery({
-		pages: {
-			show: true,
-			per: 3
-		}
+		pageMax: 3,
+		pagePer: 3,
+		pageShow: true
 	});

+List of adjustable options:

+	- pageMax: 3
+	- pagePer: 3
+	- pageShow: true

-**path**: Accepts a object, holds all of the paths for images.
+**Path Options**: Accepts a string, holds all of the paths for images.
 If full/thumb is set to false, it falls back to root path.

 	$('#element').blurbGallery({
-		path: {
-			full: false,
+		pathFull: false,
-			root: 'img/',
+		pathRoot: 'img/',
-			thumbs: 'img/thumbs/'
+		pathThumbs: 'img/thumbs/'
-		}
 	});

-List of editable paths:

-	- full: false,
-	- root: 'img/'
-	- thumbs: 'img/thumbs/'

-**selected**: Accepts a object, contains the starting category and item loaded on the inital load of the gallery.
+**Selected Options**: Accepts a boolean, contains the starting category and item loaded on the inital load of the gallery.
 Defaults to false.

 	$('#element').blurbGallery({
-		selected: {
-			cat: false,
+		selectedCat: false,
-			item: false
+		selectedItem: false
-		}
 	});

-**speed**: Accepts an object, controls the speed of the fade and load transitions in milliseconds.
+**speed**: Accepts a number, controls the speed of the animations.

 	$('#element').blurbGallery({
-		load: 300,
-		transition: 150
+		speed: 300
 	});

 ### Build Contents: